 Each of the interrupt request signals $\overline{IRQ[7:1]}$ corresponds to an interrupt priority level.
 IRQ1 has the lowest priority and IRQ7 the highest.
 For periodic timer interrupts, the PIRQ field in the periodic interrupt control register (PICR) determines the priority level.
-A priority level of 0 in the PICR means that PIT interrupts are inactive.
+The port F edge-detect interrupt level register (PFLVR) contains the priority level of port F edge-detect interrupts.
+A priority level of zero in the PICR or PFLVR means that PIT or port F edge detect interrupts, respectively, are inactive.